 The Advantages and Disadvantages of Embroidered Patch Backings

-If you’re thinking about purchasing an embroidered patch that is custom made to suit your needs, you must first know what the most ideal backing material for your design.
+If you’re thinking about purchasing an embroidered patch that is custom made to suit your needs, you must first know the most ideal backing material for your design.
 You also need to know the quality of the garment and the length of time the patch backings will last.

 Depending on the process, here are the three types of patch backing.